Built to Last - Chapter One

 “Aw, why?”
 The hopeless romantic in her drowns out her three-time national CrossFit champion badass-bitch persona.
 “I liked him.”

-Her gushy feelings about William are less believable than tonight’s no-strings-attached invitation.
+Her gushy feelings over William are less believable than tonight’s no-strings-attached invitation.
 She met William once—by accident.
 We found ourselves at the same pub and pre-sex drinks turned into a double date.
 I still taste bile in my throat every time I think about it.

 That night wasn’t the worst thing to happen with the guy, nor was it the reason we stopped seeing each other.
 My stipulation that I never want to meet his family wasn’t taken seriously.
 As soon as he asked me to go golfing with his brother- and sister-in-law, I could barely get wet enough to make the sex enjoyable.
 When ninety percent of a relationship is about sex and the other ten percent is about matching schedules, there’s little room for messing up.